Dimtemp/SCOMTraining/04-monitoring.md

 1. Now repeat the procedure to confirm the management pack download
 1. Minimize the Virtual Machine connection window to return to the host server.
 1. In Hyper-V Manager, doubleclick **LON-DC1** to open a console window.
 1. Log on to LON-DC1 and click Start -> Shutdown.
 Enter a reason and click Ok.
+Wait for the VM to shut down and restart the VM.
-The reason is logged in the Windows Event Log and picked up by the Operations Manager Agent.
+1. Return to the Operations Manager console.
+The reason for the shutdown is logged in the Windows Event Log and picked up by the Operations Manager Agent.
+It will appear in the Operations Manager console.

 > NOTE: CLOSING ALERTS
 >